tpcarman/As-Built-Report/README.md

 Each script utilises a common set of script parameters.
 Some scripts will use additional parameters.
 Additional script parameters and relevant examples will be shown in the script's README.md.

-### PARAMETER IP
+### PARAMETER Target
-    Specifies the IP/FQDN of the system to connect.
+    Specifies the IP/FQDN of the target system.
     This parameter is mandatory.

 ### PARAMETER Username
-    Specifies the username of the system.
+    Specifies the username of the target system.
     This parameter is mandatory.

 ### PARAMETER Password
-    Specifies the password of the system.
+    Specifies the password of the target system.
     This parameter is mandatory.

 ### PARAMETER Type
     Specifies the type of report that will generated.
+    Type paramater must match the report filename in the \Reports\<ReportType> folder.
     This parameter is mandatory.

 ### PARAMETER Format